jasperdg/bsc-seedify-pm/integrations/evm-hardhat/README.md

 Alternatively, this project also supports `dotenvx` for environment variable management with built-in secret encryption.
 See the [dotenvx documentation](https://dotenvx.com) for usage details.

-### 3. Deploy the PriceFeed Contract
+### 3. Deploy the Contracts

 > [!IMPORTANT]
-> You must deploy the PriceFeed contract before you can create data requests.
-This is a destination contract that interacts with your deployed Oracle Program.
+> The deploy task deploys both PriceFeed and MyMarket contracts.
+PriceFeed is a destination contract that interacts with your deployed Oracle Program, and MyMarket is a prediction market that uses PriceFeed data for settlement.

 ```sh
 # Deploy to Base Sepolia